-3.1.42.
+3.1.40.
 "Periodic regeneration" means the regeneration process of an exhaust after-treatment system that occurs periodically in typically less than 100 hours of normal engine operation.
 During cycles where regeneration occurs, emission standards may be exceeded.

-3.1.43.
-"Pneumatic RESS" means an RESS storing pneumatic energy.
+3.1.41.
+"Powertrain" means the total combination of propulsion energy storage system(s), propulsion energy converter(s), the drivetrain(s), including peripheral devices and excluding auxiliaries, providing the mechanical energy at the wheels for the purpose of vehicle propulsion.

+3.1.42.
+"Powertrain-in-the-loop simulation" means a HILS where the hardware is the powertrain.

+3.1.43 "Propulsion energy storage system" means an energy storage system of the powertrain, whose output energy is used directly or indirectly for the purpose of vehicle propulsion

 3.1.44.
-"Powertrain" means the combination of energy storage system(s), energy converter(s) and drivetrain(s) (for the purpose of vehicle propulsion), and the communication interface (hardware and messages) among the powertrain or vehicle control units.

-3.1.45.
-"Powertrain-in-the-loop simulation" means a HILS where the hardware is the powertrain.

-3.1.46.
 "Ramped steady state test cycle" means a test cycle with a sequence of steady state engine test modes with defined speed and torque criteria at each mode and defined ramps between these modes (WHSC).